Niira Radia: Taped conversations

 Over a six-month period in 2009 India's Income Tax department taped Radia's phone conversations at the time of cabinet formation after general elections.
 A news magazine published transcripts of the taped conversations that implicated Radia's influence in how key ministerial portfolios were allocated.
 These phone recordings led to the 2G spectrum case involving former telecommunications minister A Raja, which subsequently led to his resignation from his post.
 A report filed by the Serious Fraud Investigation Office (SFIO) in April 2013 based on its investigation into the tapes pointed out technical violations by Radia's public relations and lobbying firm Vaishnavi Corporate Communications Limited under the Companies Act, 1956 and recommended action against 11 top executives of the firm.

 Panama Papers

 Mossack Fonseca had set up firm linked to Niira Radia.
 An investigation of these papers shows the existence of one offshore entity owned by Radia, an International Business Company (IBC) registered in the British Virgin Islands (BVI) by Mossack Fonseka in 1994 named Crownmart International Group Limited.
 It was before she changed her name, evidently on the advice of her astrologers, and added another "i" to it.
 But Mossack Fonseca (MF) documents, investigated by The Indian Express, show her name simply as Nira Radia and establish that the PR professional whose telephone intercepts became public in 2010 managed an offshore account.

-Yes Bank 300 crore cheating case
+Yes Bank 3 billion cheating case

-In October 2021, the Economic Offences Wing of Delhi Police summoned Niira in connection with a 300 crore case of cheating Yes bank for a ₹3 billion loan.
+In October 2021, the Economic Offences Wing of Delhi Police summoned Niira in connection with a 3 billion case of cheating Yes Bank for a ₹3 billion loan.